pathakdhruv/GalDynPsrFreq0/README.txt

 ## Parameters required for spin (or orbital) frequency derivative calcuations:- f = frequency in Hz, fdotobs = measured frequency derivative in s^-2

-#fdotExpl(Excess_pl,f) calculates the planar contribution to the frequency derivative
+#fdotExpl(fex_pl,f) calculates the planar contribution to the frequency derivative

-#fdotExz(Excess_z,f) calculates the perpendicular contribution to the frequency derivative
+#fdotExz(fex_z,f) calculates the perpendicular contribution to the frequency derivative

-#fdotGal(Excess_pl,Excess_z,f) calculates the sum of planar and perpendicular contributions to the frequency derivative
+#fdotGal(fex_pl,fex_z,f) calculates the sum of planar and perpendicular contributions to the frequency derivative

-#fdotShk(Excess_shk,f) calculates the Shklovskii contribution to the frequency derivative
+#fdotShk(fex_shk,f) calculates the Shklovskii contribution to the frequency derivative

-#fdotint(Excess_pl,Excess_z,Excess_shk,fdotobs,f) calculates the intrinsic frequency derivative
+#fdotint(fex_pl,fex_z,fex_shk,fdotobs,f) calculates the intrinsic frequency derivative